How Can We Help

 Will claiming affect my employment status or my future military career?

-Your claim remains confidential, safeguarding your privacy unless you opt for public disclosure.
+Your claim remains confidential, safeguarding your privacy.
+If the claim does proceed to litigation then the result of this is public however you would always be notified before this happens.
 If you’re currently employed, it would be unlawful for your employer to penalise you for pursuing a claim against your employer.
-However, it’s important to note that in certain cases, such as when court proceedings are initiated, your claim might become public knowledge.

 Will claiming affect my ability to get a job in the future?